DhirajBarick/DhirajBarick/README.md

 ## Hi there 👋
 MY name is Dhiraj Barick
-I’m currently pursuing B.Tech in Information Technology I want to become a Web Developer
+I’m currently pursuing B.Tech in Information Technology.
+I want to become a Web Developer
 <!--
 **DhirajBarick/DhirajBarick** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.